CrowdHailer/useful-music/README.md

 - password reset checks the token has not expired
 - single page info webform
 - save exchange rate to order
-- add items to public piece show page test
 - all prices are in pence lookup money package
 - paginate in SQL query
 - Message for failed to delete item because of purchases
-- admin controller redirects to login page if needed
-- search results have page hardcoded, i.e. loose search on next page (already happens)
-- move all session helpers from the public router
-- setting purchase items to zero
-- customer can edit only their own basket
 - change password page shows form errors
 - remove abandoned carts

-- adding no items to basket is silly (currently the case)
 - check the format of user names
 - catalogue to destroy associated items when deleting piece
 - solution to stringifying keys in admin/pieces_controller_test